This is where you and your siblings drove your parents crazy in the back of the car on a hot summer’s afternoon.

-I paint the city for the grand reason that this is who we are.
-The familiar corner, the familiar spaces trigger the moments that exist now only in our minds.
+I paint the city for one grand reason – this is who we are.
+The familiar corner, the familiar smells, and the familiar spaces trigger the moments that exist now only in our minds.

-What happens when these catalysts are lost?
-Do you remember when you don’t have a reason to remember.
-If you are the only holder of the vivid images, smells and feelings and you loose what activates these, did any of it exist? was any of it important?
+And when this catalyst of your memories is changed beyond recognition, will you remember when you don’t have a reason to remember?
+If you find yourself the only holder of the vivid images, smells, and feelings and you lose the trigger that activates them – did any of it exist? was any of it important?